Voyagin

-Voyagin is a tour and activity online booking platform headquartered in Tokyo.
-The company was founded in 2011 as FindJPN, and rebranded as Voyagin in 2012 by co-founders Masashi Takahashi, Tushar Khandelwal and Hiroyuki Hayashi.
+Voyagin was a Japanese tour and activity online booking platform headquartered in Tokyo.
+The company was founded in 2011 as FindJPN, rebranded as Voyagin in 2012 by its founders, then rebranded again by Rakuten.
+The company was acquired in 2015 and merged and rebranded as Rakuten Travel Experiences in 2020.

 In July 2015, Rakuten announced it acquired a majority stake in Voyagin to expand its travel market in Asia.
-Rakuten absorbed Voyagin on July 1, 2020, while retaining the Voyagin name and website.
+Rakuten absorbed Voyagin on 1 July 2020, while retaining the Voyagin name and website.
 In December 2021, the company changed its name to Rakuten Travel Experiences and relaunched with a new website.